groupon/nlm/README.md

 In most cases these settings are enough to make `nlm` do the right thing.
 For more customization, you can use `.nlmrc` or an `nlm` section in `package.json`:

-* `channels`: A map of branch name to npm `dist-tag`.
+* channels`: A map of branch name to npm `dist-tag`.
 When publishing, this will determine what will be published and how it's tagged.
-By default, there's one entry in this map: `{ master: 'latest' }`.
-Which means that publishing from `master` updates the `latest` tag and publishing from any other branch does nothing.
+By default, there's two entries in this map: `{ master: 'latest', main: 'latest' }`.
+Which means that publishing from `master` or `main` updates the `latest` tag and publishing from any other branch does nothing.
 * `hooks`: A map of hook names to shell commands.
 When executing any of the [commands](#commands) listed below some of these hooks will get triggered.
 The available hooks are: